This Orange Tofu is fresh and tangy, super easy to make and naturally vegan and gluten-free!

 - orange juice (freshly squeezed or from a carton)

-The orange juice reduces as it cooks and a little cornflour turns it into a beautifully sticky, salty-sweet, tangy, citrusy sauce that cling to the cubes of crispy tofu.
-A sprinkling of sliced spring onions and sesame seeds brings it to life.
+The orange juice reduces as it cooks and a little cornflour (cornstarch) turns it into a beautifully sticky, salty-sweet, tangy, citrusy sauce that cling to the cubes of crispy tofu.

-This Vegan Orange Tofu is delicious served with rice, and some stir-fried vegetables (here’s my go-to recipe).
+This Orange Tofu is delicious served with rice, and some stir-fried vegetables - here's my go-to recipe.

 - 3 tablespoons tamari (or soy sauce if not gluten-free)